Enhancing Kinematic Performances of Soft Continuum Robots for Magnetic Actuation: Application of the Optimization Framework to Magnetic Actuation

-As shown in \autoref{fig:quasistatisState}, each embedded micromagnet is treated as an independent joint, with additional joints added on either side to assist the description.
+We formulate the magnetic potential energy and its differential properties with respect to the robot configuration.
+Each embedded magnet is treated as an independent joint, with additional joints added on either side to assist the description.
 The joint indices of all $N_m$ micromagnets constitute an index set $\mathbb{K}\subset\mathbb{Z}$.
 Given that the robot operates under a constant temperature, the formulation aligns with the standard Helmholtz free energy without thermal variations \cite{linMagneticContinuumRobot2021}.
-Additional terms with thermal effects can be found in \cite{richterConcentricTubeInspiredMagnetic2023}.
 In this case, the magnetic potential energy of the MeSCR is given by

 where $\mb{m}_k=\mb{R}_{0}^{k}\bar{\mb{m}}_k\in\mathbb{R}^3$ is the magnetic dipole moments of the $k$th magnet with modulus $M_k=\|\bar{\mb{m}}_k\|$ and $\mb{b}(\mb{p}_k)\in\mathbb{R}^3$ denote the external magnetic field with modulus $B_k=\|\mb{b}(\mb{p}_k)\|$.
 For readibility, we sometimes denote $\mb{b}(\mb{p}_k)$ in $\mb{b}_{k_i}$, in which $i=0,1,\dots,N_m-1$.